In conjunction with CVPR 2025.

 Nashville, TN

-June 11th - 12th 2025 (Half day)
+June 11th 2025 (Morning)

 In recent years, the utilization of big data has greatly advanced Computer Vision and Machine Learning applications.
 However, the majority of these tasks have focused on only one modality, such as the visual one, with only a few incorporating multiple modalities like audio or thermal.
 Additionally, the handling of multimodal datasets remains a challenge, particularly in the areas of data acquisition, synchronization, and annotation.
 As a result, many research investigations have been limited to a single modality, and even when multiple modalities are considered independently, performance tends to suffer when compared to an integrated multimodal learning approach.